patkarlab/nanopore_fusion/README.md

 - *gtf_2* = The GTF file for fusionseeker can be downloaded from -
 ftp://ftp.ensembl.org/pub/release-104/gtf/homo_sapiens/Homo_sapiens.GRCh38.104.gtf.gz

-Please check if the chromosome names are matching in reference genome and the gtf files.
+Please check if the chromosome names are matching in Reference genome and the GTF files.

-- *cdna* = Genion additionally needs 'cdna.selfalign.tsv' and 'genomicSuperDups.txt' as input.
+- *cdna* & *superdups* = Genion additionally needs 'cdna.selfalign.tsv' and 'genomicSuperDups.txt' as input.
 These files need to be generated as per instructions on Genion github -  https://github.com/vpc-ccg/genion?tab=readme-ov-file#input

 - *genome_lib* = CTAT-LR-fusion requires CTAT genome lib, which can be downloaded from - https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/GRCh38_gencode_v22_CTAT_lib_Mar012021.source.tar.gz